About Shingles

 Can I give zoster vaccine on the same day as other vaccines?

-Both Shingrix and Zostavax can be given with most inactivated or live vaccines (including any of the available pneumococcal vaccines) using separate injections and injection sites.
+Shingrix can be given with most inactivated or live vaccines (including any of the available pneumococcal vaccines) using separate injections and injection sites.
+Refer to the AIH for the most recent information.

 Shingrix